MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/custom-page-localize.md

 ## Localizing labels on a custom page

 Providing localized content on a custom page in a model-driven app is vital when building apps that support global users or a multilingual organization.
-This can be done by uploading text files in a .resx format as a web resource.
-The files will need to contain the translated text that you want to use for labels on your custom pages.
+Translation can be done by uploading text files in a .resx format as a web resource.
+The files contain the translated text that you want to use for labels on your custom pages.
 The process has the following steps:
 1. Enable languages for your environment.
 2. Add localized RESX web resource files into your solution.